MarkADom/msgChatApp/README.md

 # msgChatApp

-A simple Java Multi User Chat application using Java Socket Programming.
+A simple Java Multi User Chat application using Java Socket Programming and JavaFX.

 ## Description